 Choosing Your External Services

-What it powers: Transaction classification and financial insights.
+What it powers: Transaction classification (Tier 4 of the AI waterfall) and financial insights.

 Twelve Data (Market Prices)